What's your policy? Russia asks Trump after Syria gas attack

 Story highlights

-- Trump said Wednesday his views on Assad had changed
+- Trump says his views on Assad have changed

-- Rex Tillerson called on Russia to rethink its support for Assad
+- Tillerson calls on Russia to rethink support for Assad

 Moscow (CNN)Russia has challenged President Donald Trump to set out his strategy on Syria after he declared that an apparent chemical weapons attack had transformed his views on the regime of President Bashar al-Assad.